lgschaer/tutorials/README.md

 ## Beta Diversity

 This tutorial shows you how to compare alpha diversity of different sample groups.
+Requires phyloseq, tidyverse, and ape to be installed.
+Link to tutorial:

 ## Making a taxa plot